-- 1. in person appointments at Legal Aid SMC; - 2. remote appointments via phone or videoconference; - 3. informational presentations about legal resources at senior centers; - 4. in person clinics through our "Ask a Lawyer" Clinics at the senior center in Burlingame; and - 5. power of attorney/advance health care directive clinics organized by our Pro Bono program to serve older adults at senior centers. - (1) In-person appointments are available for older adults at our office in Redwood City on weekdays from 9AM to 12PM and 1PM to 5PM.
+- 1. in person appointments at Legal Aid SMC; - 2. remote appointments via phone or videoconference; - 3. informational presentations about legal resources at senior centers and libraries: - 4. in person clinics through our "Ask a Lawyer" Clinics at senior centers in Daly City, Pacifica, Burlingame, Belmont, Half Moon Bay, and Pescadero; and - 5. power of attorney/advance health care directive clinics organized by our Pro Bono program to serve older adults at senior centers. - (1) In-person appointments are available for older adults at our office in Redwood City on weekdays from 9AM to 12PM and 1PM to 5PM.
 Our attorneys provide in person direct legal services to clients through all units from Housing to Elder Rights.
-If the client's legal issues require additional legal advocacy outside the scope of Legal Aid SMC's practice areas, our attorneys collaborate with our Pro Bono program to place eligible clients with pro bono counsel from local law firms. - (2) Older adults may also schedule appointments for legal services with our attorneys remotely via phone or teleconference.
-Our Project Coordinators discuss remote options with older adults to determine the best fit for them. - (3) Older adults are often referred to Elder Rights by Adult Protective Services (APS) for help obtaining an Elder Abuse Restraining Order.
-The Elder Rights team occasionally receives referrals from other county agencies as well. - (4) The Elder Rights Unit provides in-person legal services with monthly clinics at a senior center in Burlingame.
-Named the "Ask a Lawyer" Clinic for its broad scope of services, the Elder Rights attorney consults older adults about any legal issue that they want to discuss during the clinic with the understanding that the staff attorney may (a) provide direct services if the issue falls within his unit's directive; (b) refer the older adult internally to another unit within Legal Aid SMC; (c) connect the older adult to the Pro Bono program if the legal issue can be addressed through an attorney in Legal Aid SMC's pro bono network; or (d) help the older adult locate the applicable legal or social services agency that can assist with their legal concern. - (5) Older adults can also receive direct, in-person legal services through our Pro Bono program's power of attorney/advance health care directive clinics at senior centers throughout San Mateo County. - 10.
+If the client's legal issues require additional legal advocacy, our attorneys collaborate with our Pro Bono program to place eligible clients with pro bono counsel from local law firms. - (2) Older adults may also schedule appointments for legal services with our attorneys remotely via phone or teleconference.
+Our Project Coordinators discuss remote options with older adults to determine the best fit for them. - (3) The Elder Rights Unit engages with older adults seeking information about legal services and resources in San Mateo County through its monthly presentations to older adults in senior centers and libraries.
+In addition to information about Legal Aid SMC's services, these presentations inform older adults about senior-specific topics like financial scams, durable power of attorney, and advance health care directives.
+Often conducted jointly with Adult Protective Services (APS), these presentations are intended to provide information, legal tools, and in-person consultations to help older adults plan their future and prevent financial abuse. - (4) The Elder Rights Unit through its staff attorney provides in-person legal services throughout the county with monthly clinics at senior centers in Daly City, Pacifica, Burlingame, Belmont, Half Moon Bay, and Pescadero.
+Named the "Ask a Lawyer" Clinic for its broad scope of services, the Elder Rights attorney consults older adults about any legal issue that they want to discuss during the clinic with the understanding that the staff attorney may - (a) provide direct services if the issue falls within his unit's directive; (b) refer the older adult internally to another unit within Legal Aid SMC; (c) connect the older adult to the Pro Bono program if the legal issue can be addressed through an attorney in Legal Aid SMC's pro bono network; or (d) help the older adult locate the applicable legal or social services agency that can assist with their legal concern.

+- (5) Older adults can also receive direct, in-person legal services through our Pro Bono program's power of attorney/advance health care directive clinics at senior centers throughout San Mateo County and our Health Consumer Center's Medi-Cal Share of Cost clinics. - 10.
 Identify the major types of legal issues that are handled by the Title IIIB legal provider(s) in your PSA (please include new legal problem trends in your area).
+Discuss:
-Discuss: - Housing, health care access, Social Security, Supplemental Security Income (SSI) and

-CAPI (Cash Assistance Program for Immigrants) benefits, elder abuse, and debt collection/contract disputes are the major issues we handle.
-Other issues that are serious challenges for older adults include financial abuse (e.g., scams, identity theft, fraud, title transfers, and inappropriate use of Power of Attorney), CalFresh (formerly Food Stamps), eviction of people who move into the homes of older adults and take advantage of their resources, Medi-Cal spousal impoverishment, public charge immigration issues, planning for incapacity, and reasonable accommodations.
+Housing, health care access, Social Security, Supplemental Security Income (SSI) and CAPI (Cash Assistance Program for Immigrants) benefits, elder abuse, and debt collection/contract disputes are the major issues we handle.
+Other issues that are serious challenges for older adults include financial abuse (e.g., scams, identity theft, fraud, title transfers, and inappropriate use of Power of Attorney), CalFresh (formerly Food Stamps), eviction of people who move in the homes of older adults and take advantage of their resources, Medi-Cal spousal impoverishment, public charge immigration issues, and reasonable accommodations.